bripkens/pi-setup/SETUP.md

 A note about power: when I first started out, I used an old nokia charger (UK wall plug --> micro USB) but it didn't work because it wasn't providing enough current to the Pi.
 I now successfully use an apple iPhone charger plug (which has a female USB) and a USB --> microUSB cable.
 Whatever you decide to use, check the spec of the plug part; it usually states it's output volts and amps in font size 2.5 somewhere.

+### You won't need:

+* Keyboard
+* Mouse
+* HDMI cable
+* A monitor

-'''You won't need:''' Keyboard, mouse, HDMI cable or a monitor.
-Unless things go tits-up, in which case you might.
+(Unless things go tits-up, in which case you might)

+This is all about automating the installation and configuration of your Pi.
+It's for people who might not want to remember all those magical incantations and learn-by-doing installations this time round.
+I'm imaging you searched for 'Get me to the point with a Pi where I can develop and install my App (goddamit)' and ended up here.

-# Installing the Operating System
+## Installing the Operating System

-Instructions for setting up your pi before using the ansible playbook.
+### 1. Download the latest Raspbian Image.
+I'm using Jesse.

+You can download from [the official raspbian download page](https://www.raspberrypi.org/downloads/raspbian/).

-Download PiBaker
+### 2. Download PiBaker
+PiBaker is an easy Mac Utility for writing images to SD cards.
+[AlternativesTo.com](http://alternativeto.net/software/applepi-baker/about/) lists the Win32 Disk Imager, which might work for you on Windows.
+Download PiBaker from [here](http://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/).
+Scroll down to the green boxes to find the actual download button.

 ## Expand the file system